mitll/pyslgr/README.md

 ###pySLGR 0.7.0

+A Python tool for Speaker, Language, and Gender Recognition (SLGR) and general meta-data extraction.

 Preliminary release:
 * This release has initial functionality and basic algorithms for running SLGR systems
 * Future releases will have hyper-parameter training, documentation, and example systems